sbb-design-systems/sbb-angular/src/angular-public/accordion/accordion.md

-At first, you can define a simple panel (without accordion) as see below
+At first, you can define a simple panel (without accordion) as seen below

 ```html
 <sbb-expansion-panel>